emdecr/external/README.md

 _**What is this document?
 Why does it exist?**_

 I have multiple Notes in my Evernote that reference things that have inspired me.
 They were scattered about, but I liked the idea of somewhat consolidating them.
-Fast forward to the COVID-19 pandemic of 2020, I'm searching the internet for examples of self-reviews and I came across [Buster Benson's blog post about and his personal 'codex vitae'](https://busterbenson.com/blog/2012/11-28-codex-vitae/) and his [public repo](https://github.com/busterbenson/public).
+Fast forward to the COVID-19 pandemic of 2020, I'm searching the internet for examples of self-reviews and I come across [Buster Benson's blog post about and his personal 'codex vitae'](https://busterbenson.com/blog/2012/11-28-codex-vitae/) and his [public repo](https://github.com/busterbenson/public).

 I'm using the bones of his project to start my own codex vitae.